Post-thermalization via information spreading in open quantum systems: Results

 \subsection{Central spin model}

-Finally, let us show that the decay of the system-environment mutual information is strongly suppressed in the model of a spin 1/2 coupled to a bath of spins 1/2 (the central spin model).
+Finally, let us show that the decay of the system-environment mutual information is strongly suppressed in the model of a single coupled to the spin bath (the central spin model); we focus on spins 1/2 for the sake of simplicity.
 It is described by the Hamiltonian

 where $h_j$ is the value of the magnetic field acting on the spin $j$, $\hat{s}_j^z$ is the spin z-operator acting on the spin $j$ and $\hat{s}_j^\pm=\hat{s}_j^x \pm i \hat{s}_j^y$ are the spin raising ($\hat{s}_j^+$) and lowering ($\hat{s}_j^-$) operators.
-To make an analogy with the resonant level model the local magnetic fields in the bath $h_k$ are taken to be uniformly distributed over the interval $[-W/2,W/2]$ and the exchange coupling is parameterized by the coupling strength $\Gamma=2\pi J^2/\Delta h$ with $\Delta h=W/(K-1)$.
-To keep the amount of generated heat small we take $h_d=0$.
+To make the structure of the system-environment Hamiltonian analogous to the previously analyzed fermionic models, the local magnetic fields in the bath $h_k$ are taken to be uniformly distributed over the interval $[-W/2,W/2]$ and the exchange coupling is parameterized by the coupling strength $\Gamma=2\pi J^2/\Delta h$ with $\Delta h=W/(K-1)$.
+Furthermore, to keep the amount of the generated heat small we take $h_d=0$.
 The bath is initialized in the canonical state, which corresponds to taking $\mu=0$ in Eq.~\eqref{gibbs}.
 As in the previous case, the dynamics of the system is described by Eq.~\eqref{itvn} with $\Delta t=0.2/\Gamma$.

 As shown in Fig.~\ref{fig:spin}, similarly to the interacting resonant level model, the decay of the system-environment mutual information is suppressed and it exceeds the relative entropy $D(\rho_E||\rho_E^\text{eq})$ also at long times.
-This may be explained by the fact that the spin operators do not obey Wick's theorem, and therefore the evolution naturally leads to the generation of nontrivial higher-order spin correlations; as shown for the interacting resonant level, such many-body correlations are responsible for the preservation of the system-environment mutual information.
+This can be explained by employing the correspondence between spins and fermions.
+Using Jordan-Wigner transformation, the considered setup -- with a system coupled to each spin of the bath -- can be mapped onto an interacting fermionic Kondo model~\cite{backens2019}.
+As shown in the previous subsection, interactions lead to generation of nontrivial higher-order correlations which are responsible for the preservation of the system-environment mutual information.

+Finally, let us note that a mapping to noninteracting fermions is, on the other hand, provided for one-dimensional spin chains with Ising or XY interactions, where each spin is coupled to at most two neighbors.
+In such a case (with a small part of the chain defined as the system and the rest taken as the bath) the post-thermalization can be still observed.
+This implies that information dynamics of spin models may be strongly affected by the topology of the underlying Hamiltonian.
+Interestingly, however, the presence of post-thermalization in spin chain models may also depend on the initial state of the system.
+Since this issue goes beyond the main focus of the paper, it is discussed in more detail in the Appendix~\ref{sec:app}.